wp-plugins/addthis/readme.txt

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==

+= 5.0.8 =
+* PHP notice fix for AddThisConfigs.php on line 204

 = 5.0.7 =
 * Changed the page/post edit screens AddThing sharing buttons checkbox to on/off radiobuttons